 Numerous trails and open space will accompany the channel.
-A dam and isolation gates will allow the existing river to function as a calm, constant-level body of water that can be enjoyed year-round.
+A dam and isolation gates will allow the existing river to function as a calm, constant-level body of water.
 The other tremendous addition is a small urban lake at the confluence of the Clear and West forks that will support a variety of boating and water activities.